microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/AzureSetup.md

 ### Step 2.2: Update storage account permisions
 In order to perform the necessary actions in Synapse workspace, you will need to grant more access.
-1. Go to the Azure Data Lake Storage Account created above
+1. Go to the Azure Data Lake Storage Account for your Synapse Workspace
+> * **Note**: you will see two storage accounts created in the resource group, be sure to select the Synapse Workspace Storage account and **not** the machine learning storage account
 2. Go to the `Access Control (IAM) > + Add > Add role assignment`
-3. Now click the Role dropdown and select `Storage Blob Data Contributor`
+3. Now search and select the `Storage Blob Data Contributor` role and click "Next"
-    - Search for your username and add
+4. Click "+ Select members", search and select your username and click "Select"
-4. Click `Save` at the bottom
+5. Click `Review and assign` at the bottom

 [Learn more](https://docs.microsoft.com/azure/synapse-analytics/security/how-to-set-up-access-control)